Blackhawks vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Blackhawks Betting Insights

-- This season the Blackhawks have won two of the five games in which they've been an underdog.
+- This season the Blackhawks have won two of the seven games in which they've been an underdog.

-- Chicago has entered four games this season as the underdog by +185 or more and is 2-2 in those contests.
+- Chicago has a record of 1-2 in games when oddsmakers have them as underdogs of at least +260 on the moneyline.

-- The Blackhawks have a 35.1% chance to win this game based on the implied probability of the moneyline.
+- The sportsbooks' moneyline implies a 27.8% chance of victory for the Blackhawks.

-- Chicago and its opponent have combined for more than 6 goals once this season.
+- Chicago and its opponent have combined to score more than 6 goals twice this season.

 Blackhawks vs Golden Knights Additional Info